Centers of Gravity Calculator

 Check constraint "Border crossing points"

-to activate, via section Parameters & constraints - subsection Constraints.
+to activate, in section Parameters & constraints - Constraints.

 Optional fields for "Select best warehouses" functionality only